xfxie/sco/README.md

 <img src="https://github.com/xfxie/sco/blob/master/image/nop.png" width="50%" />

-where f(x) is the objective function and each g_i_(x) is a constraint function to be satisfied, and _c_ and _d_ are constants.
+where f(x) is the objective function and each g(x) is a constraint function to be satisfied, and _c_ and _d_ are constants.
 All the functions can be nonlinear and nonsmooth.

 General information
 -------------------